Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

         documentC
     };

-    TextAnalyticsActions batchActions = new TextAnalyticsActions()
+    TextAnalyticsActions actions = new TextAnalyticsActions()
     {
         ExtractKeyPhrasesOptions = new List<ExtractKeyPhrasesOptions>() { new ExtractKeyPhrasesOptions() },
         RecognizeEntitiesOptions = new List<RecognizeEntitiesOptions>() { new RecognizeEntitiesOptions() },